reaandrew/userdata-decoder-3000/README.md

-# Cloud-Init Userdata Decoder
+# Cloud Startup Data Decoder

 ## Description

-Cloud-Init Userdata Decoder is a small Golang application designed to decode `cloud-init` userdata into human-readable files.
+Cloud Startup Data Decoder is a small Golang application designed to decode `cloud-init` and plain userdata  into human-readable files.
 These files are saved relative to your working directory, facilitating easy investigation for Cybersecurity professionals, DevOps, and Systems Administrators.

 ## Features

 - Decode `cloud-init` userdata into readable files
+- Decode plain userdata into readable files
 - Save decoded files relative to the working directory for easy access
 - Cross-platform support: Windows, Linux, macOS
 - Support for various `cloud-init` data formats (e.g., YAML, JSON)